bumble-tech/appyx/documentation/how-to-use-appyx/quick-start.md

 Tutorials & codelabs on more advanced topics & the full power of Appyx to follow soon.

-## Suggestions

-- Check out the project and launch the `:app` module for a quick demonstration
-- Check out [App structure](../apps/structure.md), which explains the concepts you'll encounter in this guide.

 ## 1. Add Appyx to your project